alfredapp/pause-tabs-workflow/README.md

 [⤓ Install on the Alfred Gallery](https://alfred.app/workflows/alfredapp/pause-tabs)

-> On Alfred 4 use <a href='https://github.com/alfredapp/pause-tabs-workflow/releases/download/2022.1/Pause.Tabs.alfredworkflow'>alternative link</a>

 ## Setup

 Turn on `Allow JavaScript from Apple Events` in the browsers you want to control.
 Use the Help search in the menubar to find it.